Nice ring to it: Former Virginia CB Bryce Hall gets engaged days after being chosen in the NFL Draft

 “It’s been a crazy week, honestly,” Hall said, grinning.

 On April 24, he was an amateur athlete dating a fellow UVa athlete.
-A week later, Hall earned an NFL contract and sported a ring on his finger.
+A week later, Hall earned an NFL contract and Viljoen sported a ring on her finger.

 It’s an incredible high for Hall, who also knows that the two events bring with them added responsibility.